-To date, there is no legally binding definition of the terms “vegan” and “vegetarian”, neither at EU level nor at member state level.
+To date, there is no legally binding definition of the terms “vegan” and “vegetarian”, neither at EU nor at a member state level.

 In 2011, the European legislator mandated the European Commission to issue an implementing act that sets out which foods are suitable for vegans and vegetarians (Regulation (EU) No 1169/2011).

-For more information, refer to the documents below.Download EVU Information Definition October 2016 (pdf) Download EVU Position Paper Definition FIC May 2016 (pdf)
+For more information on the definition, refer to the documents below.Download EVU Information Definition August 2018 (pdf) Download EVU Position Paper Definition FIC July 2019 (pdf)